arengu/arengu.github.io/docs/product/forms/index.md

 ## First steps

-You should start taking a look at our [Fields](/product/forms/fields) section to discover all the different types of data that we handle.
+Take a look at our [Fields](/product/forms/fields) section to discover all the different types of data that may be handled.
 Once you know the fields you need, explore the [Multi-step](/product/forms/multistep) section to learn how you can structure your form.

 If you have to collect [Payments](/product/forms/payments), read carefully what providers we support.
-Probably you will want to check our  [Validations](/product/forms/validations) strategy or even how to add your own checks using our [Flows](/product/flows/) module.
+Probably you will want to check our [Validations](/product/forms/validations) strategy or even know how to add your own checks using our [Flows](/product/flows/) module.

-Now you are a master, so relax and check the [Submissions](/product/forms/submissions) page while we process your leads.
+Now that you are a master, relax and check th [Submissions](/product/forms/submissions) page while we process your leads.